 Labor & Employment in the Philippines

 Our labor lawyers and HR consultants keep themselves updated on the latest changes in labor law and jurisprudence.
-K&C will draft employee contracts and manuals for your foreign and local employees, which follow the labor law guidelines.
+K&C will draft employee contracts and manuals for your employees, which follow the labor law guidelines.
 We can advise you on salary structures and suggest tax efficient compensation packages for your foreign employees as well.
 K&C also lists down what every foreign employer should know before setting up a company in the Philippines regarding hiring of employees.

 In general, salaries are slowly increasing in the Philippines due to economic growth, especially in the IT-BPO/Call Center industries.
 However, IT professionals, tech support, and call center support representatives’ salaries are still significantly lower than in the US, Canada, Australia, and Europe.
 The average monthly salary of tech or customer support representatives in the Philippines ranges from US$350 to US$500.
 The price of an IT professional in the Philippine can range anywhere from $400 – $3,00 depending on experience and skill-set.